nrobinaubertin/dockerfiles/wallabag/README.md

 [Wallabag](https://github.com/wallabag/wallabag) is a self hostable application for saving web pages, freely.

 ### Goal of this container
 Propose a lightweight and secure container that is easy to setup.
 There is no confirmation email and I'm using the sqlite database.
+**Warning:** Support for SQLite is being [dropped](https://github.com/wallabag/wallabag/issues/2766) by Wallabag in the [future](https://github.com/wallabag/wallabag/issues/2766#issuecomment-352359471).
+Since I don't really care about migrating my articles and I don't want to add a full-fledge database for this service, I'll do migrations manually.

 ### Features
 - Based on Alpine Linux.